 We make all of our ready-to-wear and accessories in Europe, manufactured from our own printed fabric and do not work with any other available fabrics, which makes a Marylène Madou piece unique in its sort.
-We solely work with digital printers within Europe that use eco friendly ink.
-If more textile manufacturing moves to digital printing, we will see less water pollution by the fashion industry.
+We solely work with digital printers within Europe that use eco-friendly ink.
+If more textile manufacturing moves to digital printing, we will see less water pollution in the fashion industry.
 Plus, with production levels that are lower on digital printers, we can reduce our environmental footprint and avoid overproducing completely.
-We work together with our manufacturers to recycle 100% of all minimum textile waist that’s left from production.
+We work together with our manufacturers to recycle 100% of all the minimum textile waste that’s left from production.

 Italy, the UK, and the Benelux are our largest sourcing countries for the materials and finishing of our accessories.
 For the manufacturing of our ready-to-wear, we are in a unique position, working with a local atelier in Belgium.

-All of these choices are made to ensure that we are supporting safe and fair working conditions and that our products are made with integrity and an impeccable attention to detail.
+All of these choices are made to ensure that we are supporting safe and fair working conditions and that our products are made with integrity and impeccable attention to detail.
 We work very closely with our manufacturers and visit them regularly to make sure everyone involved in production meets our values.
 Marylène is in close contact with the seamstresses in Belgium, working together to achieve the best result possible.